Hiking in Desierto de los Leones National Park, Mexico City

 Eventually, we decided to veer left towards the road (the section where two roads curve close together with the monastery in the middle) and walked through the woods – off the main path – until we eventually stumbled across the monastery where we’d started.

-We must have been close to civilization the whole time but, thanks to the complete lack of signage (apart from the occasional paint splat on a tree), we were stressed for a while knowing it would be dark within 2 hours and we couldn’t contact anyone with no mobile signal.
+We must have been close to civilization the whole time but, thanks to the complete lack of signage (apart from the occasional paint splat on a tree), we were stressed for a while knowing it would be dark within 2 hours and we couldn’t contact anyone without mobile signal.

 Food at the monastery restaurants